 All members can appoint up to two persons to represent their institution on the Council of UArctic.

 All members have equal rights of representation on the Council, with each member having one representative and one alternate.
-Each member is entitled to develop its own procedures for selecting its representative and one alternate on the Council.
+Each member is entitled to develop its own procedures for selecting its representative and alternate on the Council.
+We recommend that all UArctic members have one representative and one alternate to ensure smooth communication.

 All members have equal nomination and voting rights, with the exception that only Arctic members can vote on changes to UArctic’s bylaws, on UArctic’s membership, and in elections of Council Officers, Council Committee members, and Board members.